celery/celery/docs/userguide/monitoring.rst

   together as events come in, making sure timestamps are in sync, and so on.

-Combining these we can easily process events in real-time:
+Combining these you can easily process events in real-time:

 .. code-block:: python